Shahrukhk999/Task/README.md

 https://www.youtube.com/watch?v=dvSCzcjXIVk&list=PLhW3qG5bs-L9LTfxZ5LEBiM1WFfvX3dJo&index=3

                            After that install cypress with npm install cypress
 # Run the comand npm cypress run
-and all the test case will execute in headless mode and you see the reposts in reports dir mochawesome-repots
+and all the test case will execute in headless mode in the terminal
+# for reports
+run install mocha --save-dev.
+and you will see reprots in mochawesome-report